-When we first wrote this post in 2017, we concluded WhatsApp was not a HIPAA compliant service.
+When we first wrote this post in 2017, we were unable to conclude whether Cisco Jabber was HIPAA compliant.
 With the onset of COVID-19, a lot has changed since then.
-As such, today we’ll revisit the topic: can WhatsApp be considered a HIPAA compliant telehealth service?
+As such, today we’ll revisit the topic: can Cisco Jabber be considered a HIPAA compliant telehealth service?

 Notification of Enforcement Discretion

 When the pandemic first hit in March 2020, the U.S. Department of Health and Human Services (HHS) quickly announced the Notification of Enforcement Discretion, which allowed health care providers to use widely available communication apps without the risk of incurring HIPAA fines.

 This notice allows health care providers to use popular applications to provide telehealth services, so long as they are “non-public facing.”